RomanEmreis/volga-docs/docs/getting-started/di.md

 - Each request gets its own, unique instance of `InMemoryCache`.

 ### Transient
-A **Transient** dependency creates a new instance every time it is requested, regardless of the request or context.
+A **Transient** dependency creates a new instance whenever requested, regardless of the request or context.
 You can register a transient service using the [`add_transient::<T>()`](https://docs.rs/volga/latest/volga/app/struct.App.html#method.add_transient) method.
 The behavior is similar to Scoped, but a new instance is created on every injection request.

 ::: tip
 By implementing [`Clone`](https://doc.rust-lang.org/std/clone/trait.Clone.html) and [`Default`](https://doc.rust-lang.org/std/default/trait.Default.html) manually, you can control the instantiation behavior for **Scoped** and **Transient** services.
-For the more advanced scenarios, especially when you need to construct you service by injecting other dependencies you need to use the [`Inject`](https://docs.rs/volga/latest/volga/app/di/trait.Inject.html) trait.
+For the more advanced scenarios, especially when you need to construct your service by injecting other dependencies you need to use the [`Inject`](https://docs.rs/volga/latest/volga/app/di/trait.Inject.html) trait.
 :::

 ## DI in middleware
-If you need to request a dependency in middleware, you can use the `resolve::<T>()` method of `HttpContext`.
+If you need to request a dependency in middleware, use the [`resolve::<T>()`](https://docs.rs/volga/latest/volga/app/http_context/struct.HttpContext.html#method.resolve) method of [`HttpContext`](https://docs.rs/volga/latest/volga/app/http_context/struct.HttpContext.html).
 ```rust
 app.use_middleware(|ctx: HttpContext, next: Next| async move {
     let cache = ctx.resolve::<InMemoryCache>()?;